 When Gary completed treatment, he headed back to Canada, first working part time at a quick-service restaurant.
 Within one year, Gary had worked his way up to regional manager, overseeing three stores.
 Gary was working incredibly hard, and in May 2021, noticed for the first time that he’d gone five days without speaking to his mother – which was unheard of for him.

 During a global pandemic, his own mother fell ill unexpectedly, and the travel restrictions prohibited Gary from getting home in time to say goodbye before she passed away.
 Immediately after fighting cancer, Gary felt confident that he could get through anything.
 As it turned out, nothing was harder for him than losing his mother.
 Gary pressed on in his career in memory of his mother, and in November 2021, earned his Real Estate license.

 Gary held a special bond with his mother.
 They were very close, and Gary worked hard through his post secondary education in Canada with his mother as his motivation.

 When he needed to go home, she cared for him through his cancer treatment, and then supported his decision to return to Canada once cleared.
 Gary wanted nothing more than to make his mother proud.

 When Gary met his girlfriend Meghan, he found the love and support to help him through anything.
 Whether it’s grieving the loss of his mother, or talking him through anxious moments between cancer appointments, Meghan has been by his side.
 He has continued to speak openly with Meghan, knowing that’s the only way she can truly be the support he needs.

-You can support Gary by donating to his Grow On Windsor Campaign.
+You can support Gary by donating in his honour.
 We Grow On Together.

 GARY’S DRIVE TO BE A GROW ON WINDSOR AMBASSADOR